hosszu/2022_Cladistic_analysis_of_Rovash_inscriptions/README.md

-# Evolution of Steppe Scripts and inscriptions
+# Evolution of Steppe Scripts and Inscriptions

 PAST input files (NEX) for the correlation analysis of scripts and inscriptions